itsShivam73/Churn_Prediction/README.md

   could further improve minority class performance
 - Model trained on a public benchmark dataset — real bank data would require retraining and likely different feature engineering
-- Haar cascade (used in other projects) not applicable here — no computer vision component
 - No model monitoring in place — input feature distributions may drift in production over time without detection